 What you should know

-- If you have cancer, when your tumor is removed, cancer cells may spill out and form a new tumor.
-Your facial nerve and muscles may be damaged, and you may not be able to move parts of your face.
-Movement in your face may or may not get better over time.
-After surgery, you may get an infection, and have bruising and pain in your face and neck.
+- You may bleed more than expected or develop an infection.
+Your facial nerves and muscles may be damaged.
+You may not be able to move parts of your face.
+You may have bruising and pain in your face and neck.
 You may have a dry mouth, trouble chewing, and you may sweat when you eat.
-You may have tingling, or lose feeling around your ear.
-You may have a large scar on your face, and your surgery may change the shape of your face.
+You may have numbness or tingling around your ear.
+You may develop a large scar.
 An abnormal opening may form near your wound and cause saliva to leak out.
-Even if your growth is removed, it may come back, and you may need another surgery.

 Before your surgery: